Lady Mary Wortley Montagu: The Turkish Embassy Letters

-Despite the immediate success following the publication of Turkish Embassy Letters, Lady Bute was furious and worried about how an unauthorized publication would impact the family's reputation.
+Despite the immediate success following the publication of Turkish Embassy Letters, Lady Mary's daughter, Mary Stuart, Countess of Bute, was furious and worried about how an unauthorized publication would impact the family's reputation.
 One of the manuscript volumes that others found was Lady Mary's famous diary, and Lady Bute did not have any knowledge of this existence until a few days before her mother's death.
 After she received these volumes, Lady Bute "kept it always under lock and key, and though she often looked over it herself, and read passages aloud to her daughters and friends, excepting the first five or six copy-books, which at a late period, she permitted Lady Louisa Stuart to peruse alone, upon condition that nothing should be transcribed."
-Lady Louisa Stuart, the youngest of Lady Bute's daughters, was scolded for reading books and wanting to be like her grandmother.
+Lady Louisa, the youngest of Lady Bute's daughters, was scolded for reading books and wanting to be like her grandmother.
 Later, Lady Louisa followed her grandmother's footsteps and became a writer.
 Then when Lady Bute felt that the end of her life was near, in 1794, she burnt the diary that her mother kept since her marriage.
 She chose to burn the diary because Lady Bute always spoke to her mother with great respect, and she feared the possibility of a scandal.

 According to O'Quinn, although The Turkish Embassy Letters has been considered one of the best literary works published in the eighteenth century, the work has not been as appreciated as those published by her male peers, such as Alexander Pope and Horace Walpole.
 She was the "target of vicious attacks" from printing presses and male peers.
 Although she describes her travels through Europe to the Ottoman Empire in The Turkish Embassy Letters to her correspondents, very few of the letters survived, and the letters in the book may not be accurate transcriptions of the actual correspondence.
 According to Daniel O'Quinn, the book was not a culmination of facts but of opinions, and there must be some filtering during the editing processes.
 Furthermore, to avoid public censure, Montagu used pseudonyms, such as "a Turkey merchant" and "Lady President", in her publications.
-Lastly, Montagu’s The Turkish Embassy Letters was published posthumously-Walpole affirmed that it was Montagu’s deathbed wish to get the letters published.
+Lastly, Montagu's The Turkish Embassy Letters was published posthumously — Walpole affirmed that it was Montagu's deathbed wish to get the letters published.